-Bitwig has a family of curve-based devices, currently numbering three modulators and five Grid modules (with two of those modules also present in Polymer).
+Bitwig has a family of curve-based devices, currently numbering three modulators and five Grid modules (with two of those modules also present in Polymer, and the Transfer waveshaper also available in Filter+ and Sweep).
 They can all load and save the same BWCURVE files, whose free-form shapes are visualized in the curve browser.